-This 100% owned property is located near the town of Ste-Anne-des-Monts in the province of Quebec and comprises 237 claims covering 12,693 hectares.
+This 100% owned property is located near the town of Ste-Anne-des-Monts in the province of Quebec and comprises 230 claims covering 12,693 hectares.
+The property is explored for porphyry-type copper-zinc-silver-gold deposits.

 Red Brook